leangjia/blender_docs/manual/video_editing/sequencer/strips/effects/speed_control.rst

    Scale to Length
       Maps the frame range on a 0-1 scale.
 For example, using this and a *Frame Number* of 0.5 will select the frame halfway through the sequence.

 Multiply Speed
    A multiplier applied after all other calculations.

+Frame Interpolation
+   Crossfades between frames to reduce stutter when the speed is slower than the original framerate.

 Examples